Road Travel America

 New travelers to the Western USA have read about this popular destination, but want to know things like "Where is Monument Valley?"

-Monument Valley Navajo Tribal Park is located in extreme southeastern Utah, on the northern border of Arizona.
+Monument Valley Navajo Tribal Park lies on the border between northeastern Arizona and extreme southeastern Utah, with the stateline running through the Valley.
 It is operated by the Navajo Nation, not the National Park Service.
 The monument is reached via U.S. Highway 163 from the north or south.
 Moab lies 148 miles, or 3 hours, to the north.
 Monument Valley is about 5 hours driving time from Phoenix.

 What can I expect to see in Monument Valley?